If You Have Been in an Auto Accident, How Do You Know You Have a Personal Injury Case?

 If someone’s involved in a car accident and there’s been enough damage to their vehicle, then even if the vehicle has been fully repaired then it’s worth less than previously just for the fact that it has been in an accident.
 That’s called diminished value and the factors that you look at are: how much damage was done; if there was any frame damage done, how old the car is and the value of the car.

-We hire experts, they’re diminished value appraisers that come in on the appropriate case and evaluate the diminished value.
-We handle those.
+I hire experts, they’re diminished value appraisers that come in on the appropriate case and evaluate the diminished value.
+I handle those.

 Interviewer: That’s a situation where a car gets damaged and repaired but the value’s still diminished?